 In a drive towards convenience, we are well on the way to a time when most of our home appliances and at least some of our home fittings and appliances are interconnected and controlled remotely.
 One of the more recent additions to this list is the smart lock.

-Smart locks are locks which don’t have physical keys.
-A smart lock is an electronic lock which is opened and closed wirelessly using Wi-Fi or Bluetooth connections.
+Smart locks are locks that don’t have physical keys.
+A smart lock is an electronic lock that is opened and closed wirelessly using Wi-Fi or Bluetooth connections.
 There is also Z-wave and Zigbee which have connections available for smart locks.
 Z-wave and Zigbee are new wireless technology particularly used for smart home gadgets.